Kolbeinn Kristinsson

 Gunnar Kolbeinn Kristinsson (born 28 April 1988) is an Icelandic professional boxer.
 He is the current WBF and Baltic Boxing Union Heavyweight champion.
 He is #1 pound for pound in Iceland and ranked #68 Heavyweight in the world according to BoxRec.

 Professional career

-Kristinsson made his professional debut on November 8, 2014 against Janis Ginters.
-Kristinsson won the fight via Unanimous Decision.
+Kolbeinn made his professional debut on November 8, 2014 against Janis Ginters.
+Kolbeinn won the fight via Unanimous Decision.

-After accumulating a record of 11–0, Kristinsson had his first fight in the United States.
+After accumulating a record of 11–0, Kolbeinn had his first fight in the United States.
 He faced Dell Long on January 17, 2020.
+Kolbeinn won the fight via a second-round knockout.

+After a two year hiatus, Kolbeinn returned to the ring on October 8, 2022 against Santander Silgado.
 Kristinsson won the fight via a second-round knockout.

-After a two year hiatus, Kristinsson returned to the ring on October 8, 2022 against Santander Silgado.
-Kristinsson won the fight via a second-round knockout.

-After accumulating a career record of 17–0, Kristinsson fought for his first championship on May 31, 2025 against Mike Lehnis for the WBF and BBU Heavyweight championships.
-Kristinsson won the fight via a seventh-round TKO, and thus won his first career championships.
+After accumulating a career record of 17–0, Kolbeinn fought for his first championship on May 31, 2025 against Mike Lehnis for the WBF and BBU Heavyweight championships.
+Kolbeinn won the fight via a seventh-round TKO, and thus won his first career championships.

+He returned five months later on November 29 against Pedro Martinez.
+Kristinsson won the fight via a fifth-round knockout.